microsoft/knossos-ksc/README.md

 ~/.ghcup/bin/cabal v2-build --ghc-option=-Wwarn --with-ghc ~/.ghcup/ghc/8.6.5/bin/ghc
 ```

-It will build a lot of packages, which will look a bit like
+On the first run, it will build a lot of packages, which will look a bit like

 ```
 - call-stack-0.2.0 (lib) (requires build)